December 16, 2021

 This blog post compared NFS vs iSCSI to determine the similarities and differences between the protocols and identify which one is better to use in VMware environments.
 Both sharing protocols are mature enough to be used in VMware vSphere.
 The main difference between iSCSI and NFS is that iSCSI shares data on the block level, and NFS shares data on the file level.
 Performance is almost the same, but, in some situations, iSCSI can provide better results.
 RDM disks for VMs can be used with iSCSI but not with NFS.

 Both network sharing protocols are reliable.
 However, you still need to use a third-party data protection solution to avoid data loss and downtime.
 Avoid power failures and other hardware failures to avoid data loss on your shared storage.
 Use uninterruptible power supply units and create regular backups.
-Read this white paper to learn more about VMware backup, data protection, and disaster recovery.
+Read this white paper to learn more about VMware backup and recovery, data protection, and disaster recovery.